As part of the 2023 Nuit Blanche, the Shoah Memorial invites the visual artist

 REMEMBER, IT WAS TOMORROW

-On the main facade of the Shoah Memorial, a video animation made from the title of the exhibition, enigmatic like an oxymoron, and its translation into Armenian, calls upon passersby and invites them to enter the crypt for a moment to discover the works of Melik Ohanian.
+On the main facade of the Shoah Memorial, a video animation based on the title of the exhibition, enigmatic like an oxymoron, and its translation into Armenian, calls upon passersby and invites them to enter the crypt for a moment to discover the works of Melik Ohanian.

 IN THE CRYPT